abebriones94/abebriones94/README.md

 - 👋 Hello there!

-- 📚 I'm currently learning full-stack web development via The Odin Project.
-I'm motivated to learn fast and become a valuable team member.
+- 📚 I have been self-teaching myself Full Stack Development since August 2022.
+I'm motivated to learn non-stop and become a valuable team member.

 - 💬 If you are interested, I would be glad to have a conversation.

 - 💻 LinkedIn: /in/abraham-briones-8045b1244/

-- 🧰 Languages and Tools: JavaScript CSS HTML React Vite Tailwind Bootstrap Git GitHub VSCode
+- 🧰 Languages and Tools: JavaScript CSS HTML C# React Visual Studio Bootstrap Git GitHub VSCode